Potassium-ion battery: Cathodes

+Besides the original Prussian blue cathode and its analogs, researches on cathode part of potassium ion battery focus on engineering.

+Kristonite is a 4V cathode material — in the class of potassium prussian white (KPW) materials.

+Another nanostructure and solid ionics appeared.
+A series of potassium transition metal oxide such as K0.3MnO2, K0.55CoO2 have been demonstrated as cathode material with a layered structure.
+Polyanionic compounds with inductive defects could provide the highest working voltage among other types of cathode for potassium-ion batteries.
+During the electrochemical cycling process, its crystal structure will be distorted to created more induced defects upon the insertion of potassium ion.
+Recham et al first demonstrated that fluorosulfates have a reversible intercalation mechanism with K, Na and Li, since then, other polyanionic compound such as K3V2(PO4)3, KVPO4F have been studied, while still limited to the complex synthesis process.
+Worth noting is an orthodox approach of using organic compound as cathode for potassium-ion battery, such as PTCDA, a red pigment which can bond with 11 potassium ion within single molecule.
+Classic alloying anodes such as Si, Sb and Sn that can form alloy with lithium ion during cycling process are also applicable for potassium-ion battery.
+Among them Sb is the most promising candidate due to its low cost and the theoretical capacity up to 660 mAh g−1.
+Other organic compounds are also being developed to achieve strong mechanical strength as well as maintaining decent performance.

 Anodes

 Same as the case of lithium-ion battery, graphite could also accommodate the intercalation of potassium within electrochemical process.
 Whereas with different kinetics, graphite anodes suffer from low capacity retention during cycling within potassium-ion batteries.
 Thus, the approach of structure engineering of graphite anode is needed to achieve stable performance.
 Other types of carbonaceous materials besides graphite have been employed as anode material for potassium-ion battery, such as expanded graphite, carbon nanotubes, carbon nanofibers and also nitrogen or phosphorus-doped carbon materials.
 Conversion anodes which can form compound with potassium ion with boosted storage capacity and reversibility have also been studied to fit for potassium-ion battery.
 To buffer the volume change of conversion anode, a carbon material matrix is always applied such as MoS2@rGO, Sb2S3\-SNG, SnS2\-rGO and so on.
-Classic alloying anodes such as Si, Sb and Sn that can form alloy with lithium ion during cycling process are also applicable for potassium-ion battery.
-Among them Sb is the most promising candidate due to its low cost and the theoretical capacity up to 660 mAh g−1.
-Other organic compounds are also being developed to achieve strong mechanical strength as well as maintaining decent performance.